tfdsoft/famidash/README.md

 You can find nightly dev builds in the Actions tab.
 Alternatively you can download them [here](https://nightly.link/tfdsoft/famidash/workflows/main/main/famidash.nes.zip).

+You can find the B-Sides branch here: https://github.com/tfdsoft/famidash/tree/Famidash-b-sides

+You can find the VS branch here: https://github.com/tfdsoft/famidash/tree/vs-famidash-again

 ## contributing

 See [CONTRIBUTING.md](CONTRIBUTING.md).
 You'll find guides for adding music and levels there.